Good Samaritan killed in southern Las Vegas Valley crash

 An attempt by a good Samaritan to render aid on Thursday night in the southern Las Vegas Valley proved to be deadly to a 58-year-old man.

-The Nevada Highway Patrol is investigating a fatal auto-pedestrian crash that occurred shortly around 10:30 p.m. on Las Vegas Boulevard, south of Via Inspirada, Nevada Highway spokesman Jason Buratczuk said early Friday morning.
+The Nevada Highway Patrol was investigating a fatal truck-pedestrian crash that occurred about 10:30 p.m. on Las Vegas Boulevard South, south of Via Inspirada, Nevada Highway spokesman Jason Buratczuk said early Friday morning.

-A 1993 Corvette was disabled on the north side of Las Vegas Boulevard and had caught fire when the driver of the FedEx truck stopped to help.
-Buratczuk said the driver got out of his truck and with a fire extinguisher tried to cross Las Vegas Boulevard when he was struck by a fully loaded cement truck.
+A disabled 1993 Corvette on Las Vegas Boulevard caught fire when the driver of a FedEx truck stopped to help, Buratczuk said.

+The driver got out of his truck with a fire extinguisher and tried to cross Las Vegas Boulevard when he was struck by a cement truck.
 The FedEx driver was pronounced dead at the scene.

-The driver of the cement truck remained on the scene and was cooperating with investigators, Buratczuk said, adding that impairment was not suspected.
+The driver of the cement truck remained at the scene and was cooperating with investigators, Buratczuk said.
+Impairment was not suspected.

 This is a developing story.
 Check back for updates.